 U.S. taxpayers have spent $1.5 billion to allow Union Pacific Corp.
-(UNP)’s tracks between Chicago and St. Louis to carry faster passenger trains, one of the biggest projects in President Barack Obama’s high-speed rail program.
+(UNP:US)’s tracks between Chicago and St. Louis to carry faster passenger trains, one of the biggest projects in President Barack Obama’s high-speed rail program.

 “In a time of great fiscal constraints, why should taxpayers pay more money to save a fraction of travel time that can’t even be achieved unless states spend billions of dollars more to undo work they have already done?”
 Rob McKeel, general manager of global locomotive operations for GE, said in an e- mail.